agargaro/three.ez/docs/docs/api/index.md

 [![DeepScan grade](https://deepscan.io/api/teams/21196/projects/25445/branches/796375/badge/grade.svg)](https://deepscan.io/dashboard#view=project&tid=21196&pid=25445&bid=796375)

-**three.ez** is a TypeScript library designed to streamline and enhance the development of `three.js` applications. <br /> It provides a comprehensive suite of user-friendly tools and high-performance features, making it accessible even to beginners. <br />
+**three.ez** is a TypeScript library designed to streamline and enhance the development of `three.js` applications. <br /> It provides a comprehensive suite of user-friendly tools and high-performance features. <br />
 With **three.ez**, you'll discover an efficient and robust toolkit for your 3D projects.

 This library has only one dependency: `three.js r151+`.